redis/redis-py/README.rst

 This check can be disabled by setting `ssl_cert_reqs` to `None`.
 Note that doing so removes the security check.
 Do so at your own risk.

-Method with hostname verification using a local certificate bundle (linux):
+Example with hostname verification using a local certificate bundle (linux):

 .. code-block:: python